Advice on sharing accessible content during the Coronavirus pandemic

 - Emotions, such as smiling

-- Descriptions of colours - no need to explain what red looks like
+- Colours — no need to explain what red looks like

 - Obvious details such as someone having two eyes, a nose, and a mouth